ethanolivertroy/killercoda-scenarios/aws-fedramp-compliance/intro.md

 This script will:
 - Install Docker (required for LocalStack)
 - Install AWS CLI and configure it to work with LocalStack
+- Set up environment variables for easier AWS CLI usage
 - Install necessary Python dependencies
 - Start LocalStack container
 - Install utility tools for compliance assessment

+> **Note:** For simplicity, we've configured the AWS CLI to automatically use the LocalStack endpoint.
+This allows us to use standard AWS CLI commands without having to specify the `--endpoint-url` parameter each time.

 ## FedRAMP Relevance